Kurt: Sales and marketing, management profiles, expense and revenue projections. These are obviously important aspects to an EB-5 business plan.

 Let’s say, with an opening date of Nov’ 2017, the project gets pushed out three or six months into the future because of delays; it pushes revenue into the next calendar year.
 The economist will take revenue information from 2018 and deflate that information back to the 2010 equivalent so that job creation figure is calculated based on dollars in the same year as the multipliers they're using.

-If you push a project into the next year, then the economist would need to adjust, or deflate the revenue dollars by one more year and do the same mathematical calculation; revenue times the multiplier.
+If you push an EB-5 project into the next year, then the economist would need to adjust, or deflate the revenue dollars by one more year and do the same mathematical calculation; revenue times the multiplier.

 That can affect job creation, perhaps not in a great amount, but enough so that it could create a discrepancy within the documents if it's not addressed.